 - This high-volume approach greatly increases the risk of mistakes, oversights, and delays that could impact your experience

-Trelora is available in the following areas: AZ, CO, GA, MO, NC, SC, WA.
+Trelora is available in the following areas: AZ, CO, NC, SC, WA.

 The top flat-fee MLS listing services in Missouri

 Flat-fee MLS services list your home on your local MLS for a low fee, often around $100-300.
 The trade-off is that you'll have to handle almost the entire home-selling process yourself.
 If you're a real estate novice, or simply don't have the time to sell your home without a realtor, this might not be a good option.

 Sellers looking for a simple listing at the lowest possible price.